aodr3w/zero-alloc-lob/README.md

 # zero-alloc-lob

-**A deterministic, zero-allocation Limit Order Book(LOB) engine written in Rust.**
+A deterministic, zero-allocation Limit Order Book (LOB) engine written in Rust.

-**⚠ Status**: Active Development / Private Alpha

-**🎯 Goal**: < 500ns matching latency (tick-to-trade)

 ## 📖 Overview

 **zero-alloc-lob** is a high-performance matching engine designed for environments where tail latency matters more than average latency (e.g., HFT, Market Making, and Exchange Infrastructure).

-Unlike standard matching engines that rely on dynamic memory allocation (causing non-deterministic heap fragmentation and GC/allocator pauses), this engine operates entirely on pre-allocated memory structures.
+Unlike standard matching engines that rely on dynamic memory allocation (causing non-deterministic heap fragmentation and allocator pauses), this engine operates entirely on pre-allocated memory structures.
 It guarantees O(1) or amortized O(1) memory operations on the hot path.

 ## ⚡ Key Features

-**Zero Dynamic Allocation**: All order objects and nodes are managed via static Arenas and Object Pools provided by llt-rs.
-No malloc/free calls during the trading session.
+**Zero Dynamic Allocation**: All order objects are managed via a static Arena (Bump Allocator) and recycled via an O(1) FreeList.
+No malloc/free calls occur during the trading session.

-**Cache Locality**: Optimized for L1/L2 cache hits by using contiguous memory layouts rather than pointer chasing.
+**Cache Locality**: Optimized for L1/L2 cache hits by using contiguous memory layouts rather than random heap pointer chasing.

 **Deterministic Execution**: The engine state is purely a function of the input sequence, making it ideal for replay-based debugging and high-fidelity backtesting.

-**Safe Concurrency**: Built on Rust's safety guarantees, ensuring memory safety without the overhead of garbage collection.

-# 🏗 Architecture

-The engine is built on top of the llt-rs (Low Latency Toolkit) ecosystem.

-## Core Dependencies

-**llt-rs**: Provides the underlying memory primitives.

-feature = ["arena_allocator"]: Used for storing Order Nodes (Red-Black Tree or Splay Tree nodes).
+**Price-Time Priority**: Implements standard matching logic using intrusive linked lists.

 ## 🚀 Performance Benchmarks